xyteam/AutoBDD-example/README.md

 * The .MP4 files are the movie for the test scenario (run with --movie=1 option)

-Step 4: Import test results to TestRail
+### To run import test results into TestRail:
+Yes, this framework integrates with TestRail seamlessly.

-This optional step demostrates the possibility to import the cucumber-report JSON file to other reporting tools.
+Teh below step demostrates the possibility to import the cucumber-report JSON file to other reporting tools.

 To add testcases only:
 ```